athomasq/athomasq.github.io/essays/investing-in-public.md

 <img src="/assets/img/distribution-markups.jpg" class="image">

+An interesting trick is to test performance with the best company omitted; my portfolio is still at 111%.

 ### Previous Experiments

 I had a couple of precursor portfolios before my current foray into angel investing.
 From 2009 to 2014 I invested in 5 friends-and-family ventures in India.
 All but one have sunk without a trace; the one is going strong and on track for a large, indeed possibly a very large outcome, but not any time soon.